The perfection of structures like the human eye is proof of creation.

 The normal blind spots are, of course, not the only imperfections of the human eye, or even the most obvious ones: our eyes suffer from all of the normal afflictions of the human body, including vulnerability to trauma, to disease, to aging, and to wear and tear.
 These are normal things to expect from the products of unguided natural processes, but not what one consider the perfect engineering of a creator god.
 Remember that when people talk about a creator god, they are talking about a being whose power supposedly is unlimited, unconstrained even by the laws of nature themselves; had such a being wished to make our eyes out of some invulnerable quintessence (with no blind spots), there would have been nothing to stop him.
 One might hold that the eye originally was perfect, and that God later introduced deficiences into it when he banished Adam and Eve; however, this would still undermine the claim under analysis, since the claim is about the eyes that we have now.

-Imperfect engineering is apparent in far more than the human eye, and extends beyond the vulnerabilities of flesh.
-Useless and inefficient structures that appear to be relics of distant ancestors abound in the natural world, such as the hollow bones of flightless birds, the clumsy "thumb" of the giant Panda, and the vestigial pelvis of pythons and whales (Futuyma 1983:198-200).
-If these things are the work of a creator, the creator apparently wants us to believe in evolution.
+Imperfect engineering is apparent in far more than the human eye, and extends beyond the normal vulnerabilities of flesh.
+Useless or inefficient structures that appear to be relics of distant ancestors abound in the natural world; for instance, there are the hollow bones of flightless birds, the clumsy thumb of the giant Panda, and the vestigial pelvis of pythons and whales (Futuyma 1983:198-200).
+Nothing in the natural world is perfect.